Microbial-Ecology-Group/VARIANTplusplus/docs/GSV_benchmarking_tutorial.md

 ### 3.1.2 Make themisto database

 We'll use your target genomes to create a themisto database.
+If you get an error, I think it's because themisto requires unzipped files.
+Sorry haven't tested this extensively.

 ```
-ls -d /scratch/user/u.ed124096/Mh_benchmarking/Mh_2435_genomes/*.fna > 2025_themisto_input_Mh_sequences.txt
+ls -d /path/to/your/on_target_genomes/*.fna > 2025_themisto_input_genomes.txt

-themisto build -k 21 -i 2025_themisto_input_Mh_sequences.txt -o 2025_themisto_index_no --temp-dir tmp -t 2 --mem-gigas 4
+themisto build -k 21 -i 2025_themisto_input_genomes.txt -o 2025_themisto_index_no --temp-dir tmp -t 2 --mem-gigas 4
 ```

 ### 3.1.3 Confirm ANI clusters are in same order as themisto db

 Refer back to the file we made in R with all genomes in the first column and subsequent colums named "k_#".
-Open it with excel and make sure you sort all the rows to that they match the order of the genomes in the file you just made during the creation of the themisto database, in this case `2025_themisto_input_Mh_sequences.txt`.
+Open it with excel and make sure you sort all the rows to that they match the order of the genomes in the file you just made during the creation of the themisto database, in this case `2025_themisto_input_genomes.txt`.
 Save it with the fixed order, we'll be pointing to this below.

 ### 3.1.4 Download kraken database